Finding the Real Marshal South

 Rider South, the oldest of the three children who grew up on Ghost Mountain, shared some information with a Los Angeles Times freelancer in 2002, but the information was limited.
 Even the family was not sure of Marshal’s past.
 Secrecy, changed names and dates, deliberate obfuscation, lost and burned records and letters hid the truth all these years.

 But there was just enough information and clues left, that slowly the story of the real Marshal South emerged.
 It took months of research and a team to find the answers.
 Kristi Hawthorne, the president of the Oceanside Historical Society, scoured the old pages of the Oceanside Blade for early information.
 A research team in Adelaide, South Australia, searched documents and newspapers, once it was established that South was born there and not in London, England.
-Family members who had not been in contact with each other searched through old letters and documents they had.
+Family members who had not been in contact with each other searched through old letters and documents.
 And, finally we had the story.

 The man who emerged was much more complex and talented than anyone ever knew.
 He had been a widely-published writer of poems (over 50), short stories and essays (over 35), and novels (8) in addition to his articles and poems in Desert Magazine (102).
 His writings were published in South Australia, Great Britain and the United Statesin local and syndicated newspapers and magazine in New York, Pennsylvania, California, Arizona, and Texas.